SietseAchterop/Rowing-simulator/README.md

   - osim- and trc-files are created via the python scripts.
   - The mot file is created using the IK tool.
-  - the video is output of CMC tool.
+  - the video is output of the CMC tool.

 ## BootBaan1

 Includes lowerarms.

    - CMC crashes immediately.

+## BootBaan2

+Complete person.
+No contracts or friction on the boat or at the blades.

 ## BootBaan5